puppetlabs/puppet-docs/source/guides/more_language.markdown

 ------------

-Starting with version 0.24.6 the Puppet language supports arbitrary expressions in `if` statement Boolean tests and in the right hand value of variable assignments.
+Starting with version 0.24.6 the Puppet language supports arbitrary expressions in `if` statement boolean tests and in the right hand value of variable assignments.

 Puppet expressions can be composed of:

 -   boolean expressions, which are combination of other expressions combined by boolean operators (`and`, `or` and `not`)
--   comparison expression, which consist of variable, numerical operands or other expressions combined with comparison operators ( `==`, `!=`, `<`, `>`, `<=`, `>`, `>=`)
+-   comparison expressions, which consist of variables, numerical operands or other expressions combined with comparison operators ( `==`, `!=`, `<`, `>`, `<=`, `>`, `>=`)
--   arithmetic expressions, which consists of variable, numerical operands or other expressions combined with the following arithmetic operators: `+`, `-`, `/`, `*`, `<<`, `>>`
+-   arithmetic expressions, which consists of variables, numerical operands or other expressions combined with the following arithmetic operators: `+`, `-`, `/`, `*`, `<<`, `>>`
--   and starting with 0.25, regexes matches with the help of the regex match operator: `=~` and `!~`
+-   and in Puppet 0.25 and later, regular expression matches with the help of the regex match operator: `=~` and `!~`

 Expressions can be enclosed in parenthesis, `()`, to group